Baby Dedications are sweet and fun. We do them for five reasons:

 • Help – The congregation commits to surround the parents with love, support, encouragement and prayer.

 • Pray – We ask for God’s continued blessing on the baby and parents.

 Typically, baby dedication services are held twice per year.
 A meeting for parents is held on a Sunday preceding the dedication.
 A detailed explanation of baby dedication is presented, and parents are free to ask any questions they may have.

 The baby dedication service is designed for children under two years old, and you are not required to be a member of our church to participate.

-February 25th: There will be a mandatory parent meeting on at 10 a.m. in the Tank.
+Aug.
+28: There will be a mandatory parent meeting at 11am in the Meeting Place.

 Baby dedication is not the same as baptism.
 Redemption Chapel does not baptize babies since they are not able to make decisions about repentance and salvation.
 The Bible makes it clear that a person should repent and believe before being baptized.